One of the best ways to secure your future finances is to save in dollars.

 The platforms you’ll find in this article are open to just anyone looking to save in dollars.
 You don’t have to be Nigerian to use them.
 You’ll find some crypto and non crypto companies that you can save in.

 Top of the list in this post is Muna app, a crypto wallet that enables people to earn while they save.
-You can save WAVES, Binance coin, Bitcoin and USDN.
+You can save USDN, WAVES, Binance coin, Bitcoin, Muna and more.

 Muna enables USD saving for their users through USDN, a stable coin pegged to the United States Dollar.